Strengthening Hurricane Sandy slams into Cuba

 A Category 2 storm has winds between 96 and 110 mph (154 and 177 kph), leaving Sandy within a whisker of becoming a Category 3 hurricane.

-Rubiera said a weather station on the Gran Piedra, a mountainous outcropping near Santiago de Cuba, had had gusts up to 152 mph (245 kph).
+The National Hurricane Center in Miami reported gusts up to 114 mph (183 kph), but Rubiera said a weather station on the Gran Piedra, a mountainous outcropping near Santiago de Cuba, had a gusts up to 152 mph (245 kph).

 At least 55,000 people had been evacuated ahead of Sandy, Cuban officials said, principally because of expected flooding.

-Forecaster said the storm, moving north at 18 mph (30 kph), would cross the island within a few hours, heading toward the Bahamas, where hurricane warnings have been posted for the southeastern Ragged Islands, the central Bahamas and the northwestern Bahamas.
+Forecasters said the storm, moving north-northeast at 15 mph (24 kph), would cross the island within a few hours, heading toward the Bahamas, where hurricane warnings have been posted for the southeastern Ragged Islands.

-A tropical storm warning along the Florida east coast has been extended northward to Flagler Beach and a tropical storm watch has been issued for the northeastern Florida coast from Fernandina beach southward to north of Flagler Beach.

 The storm would maintain much of its intensity as it marches across Cuba, the hurricane center said.